Angioedema

 Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.

-• Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder, a rare complication of cancer, or an immune disorder, but sometimes the cause is not known.
+• Angioedema can be a reaction to a medication or other substance (trigger), a hereditary disorder, a rare complication of cancer, or an immune disorder, but sometimes the cause is not known.

 • Angioedema may involve swelling in the face, throat, digestive tract, and airways.